tyom/dotfiles/README.md

-This is a collection of my personal settings and aliases for bash and zsh shells.
+This is a collection of my personal settings and aliases for zsh.

 ![My terminal screenshot](https://raw.github.com/tyom/dotfiles/master/images/terminal-screenshot.png)

 Usage
 =====

-Source dot files for the shell you use.
+Source dot files.
 To switch to zsh on your Mac go to **System Preferences** > **Users & Groups** and right click on your user name (may require unlocking first), then click **Advanced Options** and select your shell from drop-down menu.

 On Ubuntu run `apt-get install zsh`, followed by `chsh -s /bin/zsh`.

 Restart your shell.

-You want to replace your standard Terminal with the excellent [iTerm2](http://www.iterm2.com/) and enable `xterm-256color` in *Preferences > Profiles > Terminal (Report Terminal Type)* to give nice colours to your prompt.
+You should consider replacing your standard Terminal with the excellent [iTerm2](http://www.iterm2.com/) and enable `xterm-256color` in *Preferences > Profiles > Terminal (Report Terminal Type)* to give nice colours to your prompt.

     git clone https://github.com/tyom/dotfiles ~/.dotfiles